Mechanics and Procedures

 A PhD student will typically graduate five years after entering the graduate program (if starting with a BS) or four years after entering the graduate program (if starting with a MS) PhD students retain their good standing by meeting all of the following:

-- take a normal course load (12 semester credits) in each term and maintain a B (3.0) average over all courses.
-Note that while a normal course load is 12 credits, this does not mean that students are expected to take four regular 3-credit courses during any semester.
-Students should take the number of courses in a given semester appropriate for making good progress toward completing their degree, and add in research hours (CS7994) to bring the total number of credits per semester to 12;
+- take a course load appropriate for your circumstance (full or part time, completed course requirements or not) in each term.
+Maintain at least a B (3.0) average over all courses at all times.
+Note that while "full time student" is defined as 9 credits or more, and all students on assistantship are required to be enrolled for at least 12 credits, this does not mean that students are expected to take four regular 3-credit courses during any semester.
+Students should take the number of courses in a given semester appropriate for making good progress toward completing their degree, and add in research hours (CS7994) to bring the total number of credits per semester to the proper level;

 - take any courses assigned as a background deficiency during the earliest possible academic term;